turingschool/mod-0-curriculum/shared/problem-solving.md

 - Are there any steps you would add or modify?

 ## Solo Practice
-For this next one, start by working through the Problem-Solving steps on your own.
+For this next one, start by working through the Problem Solving steps on your own.

 <div class="s-card">
   <h3>Challenge 3</h3>